-Sound governance has always been an integral part of the iA Financial Group corporate culture.
+Sound governance has always been an integral part of iA Financial Group's corporate culture.
 The Company is committed to continually adopting the best governance practices.
-Adherence to the highest governance standards makes it possible to not only foster growth and increase the iA Financial Group share price, but also to maintain the trust of clients, investors and other stakeholders.
+Adherence to the highest governance standards makes it possible to not only foster growth and increase the share price, but also to maintain the trust of clients, investors and other stakeholders.

 The results, moreover, are compelling.
-For example, iA Financial Group ranks 15th among 242 Canadian companies listed on the Toronto Stock Exchange with respect to the quality of its governance practices (source: Globe and Mail, “Board Games/2014 Annual Corporate Governance Rankings”).
+For example, iA Financial Group ranks 13th among 237 Canadian companies listed on the Toronto Stock Exchange with respect to the quality of its governance practices (source: Globe and Mail).

 iA Financial Group’s governance policies were developed with an eye to integrity and ethics, as well as prudent risk management.
-These policies involve the directors, officers and all employees of iA Financial Group and its subsidiaries.
+These policies involve the directors, officers and all employees of iA Financial Group.
 The Company has also adopted rigorous monitoring mechanisms to ensure that its governance policies are understood and thoroughly implemented by everyone.

-The Board of Directors of iA Financial Group is governed by a range of laws and regulations, and its mission is defined in its charter.
-All the members of the Board of Directors must abide by the iA Financial Group’s Code of Business Conduct and are subject to a variety of policies and guidelines concerning, among other things, Board independence, information disclosure and insider trading.
+The Board of Directors of iA Financial Corporation is governed by a range of laws and regulations, and its mission is defined in its charter.
+All the members of the Board of Directors must abide by the iA Financial Group’s Code of Business Conduct and are subject to a variety of policies and guidelines concerning, among other things, Board independence and diversity, information disclosure and insider trading.

-The board of directors includes 13 directors, 12 of whom are independent members.
-Additionally, 38% are women.
+The Board of Directors includes 11 directors, 10 of whom are independent members.
+Additionally, 36% are women.
 The Information Circular for the Solicitation of Proxies presents information about the directors and discloses governance practices.